 Existing law, the California Farmland Conservancy Program Act, establishes within the Department of Conservation the California Farmland Conservancy Program.
 Existing law authorizes the program to offer financial assistance, including grants or contracts, for projects and activities on agricultural lands, as defined, that support agricultural conservation and sustainable land management.

 This bill would require the department, in collaboration with the California Agricultural Land Equity Task Force, to establish the Farmland Access and Conservation for Thriving Communities Program in the department to provide financial and technical assistance to support agricultural land acquisition and protection.
 The bill would require the department, subject to specified requirements, to provide financial assistance under the program to qualified entities for the purpose of acquiring agricultural lands to transfer or provide long-term leases to qualified farmer participants, as specified.
-The bill would establish the Farmland Access Fund in the State Treasury and would continuously appropriate moneys in the fund to the department for program expenditures.
+The bill would establish the Farmland Access Fund in the State Treasury and would make moneys in the fund available, upon appropriation by the Legislature, to the department for program expenditures.
 The bill would authorize the department to contract with one or more nonprofit organizations to administer the program.
+The bill would make the operation of the program contingent upon the Legislature making an appropriation for purposes of the program.

 02/10/25 - Introduced: 607 PRC